 The first stage of developing your Community Action Plan is confirming your local issue and target audience.
 This information will form the basis of your plan.

 You may have already started to define the alcohol and drug-related issues to address.
 Gathering information from a range of sources will help you to develop an accurate picture of what is happening in your community and focus your activity on the most important issue.

 For more information, including sources of local data, see also, identifying alcohol and drug issues in your community.

-In selecting your target audience and project/activity, it is important to understand which groups are affected by which issues, so your action can be tailored and targeted to those groups or sections of the community.
+In selecting your target audience and activity, it is important to understand which groups are affected by which issues, so your action can be tailored and targeted to those groups of the community.
 Different groups will have certain attitudes, behaviours and demographics that need to be considered.

 It is important to consult with others to be sure that your partners and community agree this is the right focus.
 Consulting with your community will assist you in confirming your local issue and target audience.

 See our community consultation guide to understand how to consult with your community to better define the issue.